flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     The MCDU FIX INFO page can be accessed by selecting the first waypoint on the F-PLN page and pressing LSK 1L "FIX INFO".

-    See our feature guide [Fix Info](../advanced-guides/flight-planning/fixinfo.md) for how to use this function.
+    See our feature guide [FIX INFO](../advanced-guides/flight-planning/fixinfo.md) for how to use this function.

-    !!! warning "Available in the Development version!"

 #### How to Calculate the Required Distance for Descent